rdragos/awesome-mpc/readme.md

 Here I tried to reference the most recent article found on specific software since enumerating all changes including the original paper is too cumbersome.

+### Apps

+- [2PC is for Lovers](https://voltrevo.github.io/2pc-is-for-lovers/) - Allows two people to find out if they are secretly in love with each other using malicious secure 2PC of a single AND gate.
+- [MPC Hello](https://voltrevo.github.io/mpc-hello/) - Malicious secure 2PC calculating the larger of two numbers.
+Also a [template repository](https://github.com/voltrevo/mpc-hello) for building malicious secure 2PC web apps for any circuit.
+- [TLS Notary](https://tlsnotary.org/) - Uses MPC to blindly sign TLS data, allowing users to make proofs about the content of data served to them over https.

 ### Frameworks

 - [ABY](https://github.com/encryptogroup/ABY) - 2PC with secret sharing and garbled circuits; secure against semi-honest adversaries. | [NDSS'15](http://encrypto.de/papers/DSZ15.pdf).